Noise dissipation mechanisms of an acoustic liner under grazing flow: Introduction

 The dissipation by viscous effects at the orifice walls is evaluated following the approach proposed by \citet{tam_microfluid_2000} while the dissipation by vortex shedding is evaluated applying Howe's energy corollary \citep{howe_dissipation_1980}.
 The Howe's energy corollary has been previously applied to highlight the mechanisms of generation and absorption of sound in air-jet instruments relying on both numerical \citep{tabata_three-dimensional_2021} and experimental \citep{yoshikawa_experimental_2012} data.

 The analysis are applied to high-fidelity data obtained with lattice-Boltzmann very-large-eddy simulations (LB/VLES) of a fully resolved liner configuration, consisting of a single cavity and a perforated plate with multiple orifices.
-This approach reduces computational cost while focusing on the dissipation mechanisms of interest.
+This configuration reduces computational cost while focusing on the dissipation mechanisms of interest.
 By analyzing a single orifice within one cavity, we can isolate the direct effect of the grazing flow itself from the additional complexities introduced by the development of the flow over a full liner \citep{paduano2025impact, Shahzad_2025AIAA}.
 The liner geometry replicates that used in previous experimental campaigns conducted in the Grazing Flow Impedance Tube (GFIT) facility at NASA Langley Research Center \citep{Jones2010}, as well as in the numerical studies by \citet{Zhang2016}.

 The paper is organised as follows.
 Section~2 describes the data reduction methodology, the technique to evaluate the acoustic-induced velocity, and the methods used to quantify dissipation due to vortex shedding and viscous effects.
 Section~3 outlines the numerical setup, solver details, geometry, and the simulation test matrix.
 Section~4 focuses on the flow field inside the orifices, examining both the acoustic-induced velocity distribution inside the orifice and the shear layer development at the orifice mouth.
-Finally, Sections~5 and 6 present the analysis of the dissipation mechanisms, and Section~7 concludes the paper.
+Section~5 presents the parametric analysis of the dissipation mechanisms when varying the SPL value, while Section 6 investigates the effect of changing source frequency, propagation direction and the interference between two consecutive orifices.
+Section~7 concludes the paper.